mobingi/mobingi-cli/README.md

 $ ./mocli
 ```

-Or install the binary to your `$GOPATH/bin` folder.
+Or you can also install the binary to your `$GOPATH/bin` folder.

 ```
 $ go get -u github.com/mobingilabs/mocli
+$ mocli
 ```

 # Usage